pbour/rangereach/README.md

 The index size can be found in the run report of every method.

 The index time can be calculated for each method, as follows:
-- SpaReach-INT, the create time for DAG, plus the create time for interval-based labeling, plus the 2D R-tree building time reported when executing a query file.
+- SpaReach-INT, the create time for DAG (#directed-acyclic-grap), plus the create time for interval-based labeling, plus the 2D R-tree building time reported when executing a query file.
 - SpaReach-BFL, the create time for DAG, plus the building time for BFL scheme and the 2D R-tree building time both reported when executing a query file.
 - SocReach, the create time for DAG plus the create time for interval-based labeling.